Sheet metal: Gauge

 Use of gauge numbers to designate sheet metal thickness is discouraged by numerous international standards organizations.
 For example, ASTM states in specification ASTM A480-10a: "The use of gauge number is discouraged as being an archaic term of limited usefulness not having general agreement on meaning."

-Manufacturers' Standard Gauge for Sheet Steel is based on an average density of 41.82 lb per square foot per inch thick, equivalent to 501.84 lb/ft3.
-The older United States Standard Gauge is based upon 40 lb per square foot per inch thick.
+Manufacturers' Standard Gauge for Sheet Steel is based on an average density of 41.82 pounds per square foot per inch thick, equivalent to 501.84 lb/ft3.
+The older United States Standard Gauge is based upon 40 pounds per square foot per inch thick.
 Gauge is defined differently for ferrous (iron-based) and non-ferrous metals (e.g. aluminium and brass).

-The gauge thicknesses shown in column 2 (U.S. standard sheet and plate iron and steel decimal inch (mm)) seem somewhat arbitrary.
-The progression of thicknesses is clear in column 3 (U.S. standard for sheet and plate iron and steel 64ths inch (delta)).
+The gauge thicknesses shown in column 2 (US standard sheet and plate iron and steel decimal inch (mm)) seem somewhat arbitrary.
+The progression of thicknesses is clear in column 3 (US standard for sheet and plate iron and steel 64ths inch (delta)).
 The thicknesses vary first by 1/32 inch in higher thicknesses and then step down to increments of 1/64 inch, then 1/128 inch, with the final increments at decimal fractions of 1/64 inch.

 Some steel tubes are manufactured by folding a single steel sheet into a square/circle and welding the seam together.
 Their wall thickness has a similar (but distinct) gauge to the thickness of steel sheets.